Natural Homemade Sunscreen Recipe

 Avoid Hormone-Disrupting Chemicals

-It’s interesting to notice that in the years since sunscreen use began, skin cancer rates have actually risen.
-In fact, many reports show that most sunscreens actually raise skin cancer risk.
-This may be due in part to the fact that many sunscreens contain endocrine-disrupting chemicals such as oxybenzone.
-Oxybenzone is a known hormone disruptor that is not recommended for use on children.
-It has been banned in many locations world-wide.
+In the years since sunscreen use began, skin cancer rates have risen.
+Many reports show that most commercial sunscreens actually raise skin cancer risk.
+This might be due in part to the fact that many sunscreens contain endocrine-disrupting chemicals such as oxybenzone.
+Oxybenzone is a known hormone disruptor that isn’t recommended for use on children.
+It’s been banned in many locations worldwide.

-My homemade sunscreen recipe relies on a physical mineral barrier that stays on the surface of the skin rather than penetrating through as most chemical sunscreens do.
+My DIY sunscreen recipe relies on a physical mineral barrier that stays on the skin’s surface.
+It doesn’t penetrate through as most synthetic chemical sunscreens do.

-Of course, there are many more mineral sunscreens with safer ingredients on the market now than when I first started making homemade sunscreen.
-(I’ve listed some of my favorite EWG-rated sunscreens below.)
-That being said, you still have to read labels because even more “natural” sunscreens can still contain problematic ingredients.
+There are many more mineral sunscreens with safer ingredients on the market now than when I first started making homemade sunscreen.
+I’ve listed some of my favorite EWG-rated sunscreens below.
+That being said, you still have to read labels.
+Even more “natural” sunscreens can still contain problematic ingredients.

 Protect the Coral Reefs

-Recent research is showing compounds in many types of sunscreen harm ocean life, especially coral.
-Researchers estimate that over 5,000 metric tons of sunscreen wash off of swimmers each year.
-This “swimmer pollution” threatens a large part of the coral life in the ocean and indirectly many other ocean species as well.
+Recent research shows the ingredients in many sunscreens harm ocean life, especially coral.
+Researchers estimate over 5,000 metric tons of sunblock wash off of swimmers each year.
+This “swimmer pollution” threatens a large part of the coral life in the ocean and many other ocean species as well.
 This is because these compounds may awaken dormant viruses in symbiotic algae called zooxanthellae, which provide food and color to the coral.

-Some sunscreen ingredients have even now been banned in some places due to their negative environmental effects on the coral reefs.
-This homemade sunscreen recipe avoids all such ingredients.
+Some sunscreen ingredients have even been banned in some places due to their negative environmental effects on the coral reefs.
+This natural sunscreen recipe avoids all such ingredients.

 The Vitamin D Factor

-Also, our bodies need some exposure to the sun to formulate vitamin D, a necessary building block for correct hormone function.
-Combine vitamin D deficiency with sunscreen ingredients such as oxybenzone (a hormone disrupter and not recommended for use on children) and it is any wonder some of us are concerned?
+Also, our bodies need some exposure to the sun to make vitamin D, a necessary building block for hormone function.
+Combine vitamin D deficiency with hormone-disrupting sunscreen ingredients like oxybenzone and is it any wonder some of us are concerned?

 I don’t buy the idea that even moderate sun exposure is harmful when our bodies need vitamin D and light exposure for so many aspects of health.
-I personally take astaxanthin daily to help protect my skin from the inside out (read about why I do this here).
+Getting some of the sun’s rays every day is an important part of my daily routine.
+I also take astaxanthin daily to help protect my skin from the inside out (read why here).

-Looking at these reasons, to me it makes sense to ask whether sunscreen is the best or only way to avoid sunburn.
+Looking at these reasons, it makes sense to ask if sunscreen is the best or only way to avoid sunburn.

 Is Homemade Sunscreen Dangerous?

-Several recent articles claim that homemade sunscreens are harmful and that a person should never consider making their own sunscreen.
-Their reasoning is that you can’t verify the SPF with homemade sunscreens, so the chance of burning is higher.
+Several recent articles claim that homemade sunscreens are harmful and you should never make your own sunscreen.
+This is because the FDA tightly regulates and verifies the SPF protection of commercial sunscreens.
+Since you can’t verify the SPF of homemade sunscreens, the chance of burning is higher.

-I certainly agree that homemade sunscreens don’t have the lab testing that conventional ones do, but you know what else they don’t have?
+I certainly agree that homemade sunscreens don’t have the lab testing that conventional ones do.
+But you know what else they don’t have?
 Endocrine disruptors and coral-killing compounds.
-Also, sunscreen should be a last resort, according to the EWG, as shade and getting out of the sun in the heat of the day are better options anyway.
+Also, sunscreen should be a last resort as shade and getting out of the sun’s UV rays in the heat of the day are better options anyway.

-So while it may be true that we shouldn’t use homemade sunscreens in the same way we use conventional ones, I’d also argue that we shouldn’t use conventional sunscreens in the way we normally do either!
+So while maybe we shouldn’t use homemade sunscreens like conventional ones, I’d also argue we shouldn’t use conventional sunscreens in the way we do either!

 Bottom Line: Use common sense and get safe sun exposure.
-The amount and safety will vary by person and I definitely recommend doing your own research and talking to a knowledgeable naturopath or dermatologist to figure out what works best for you.
+The amount and safety will vary by person.
+I recommend doing your own research and talking to a knowledgeable naturopath or dermatologist to figure out what works best for you.

 A Common Sense Approach to Sun

-In most cases, my approach to sun exposure is to get adequate but moderate daily exposure, without getting close to the point of burning.
-Since most of us don’t work outside these days, it actually takes effort to get daily sun, rather than to avoid it.
-I definitely don’t slather on the coral-destroying sunscreen in the off chance I might encounter a few stray rays of sunlight, and in fact, I welcome it!
+In most cases, my approach is to get adequate but moderate daily sun exposure, without getting close to burning.
+Since most of us don’t work outside these days, it takes effort to get daily sun, rather than to avoid it.
+I definitely don’t slather on the coral-destroying sunscreen on the off chance I might encounter a few stray rays of sunlight, and in fact, I welcome it!

-In fact, thanks to Nutrition Genome Testing, I know that I have mutations that make it very difficult to get enough vitamin D. This puts me at risk for a lot of serious diseases and taking supplements doesn’t work very well to raise my levels.
+Thanks to Nutrition Genome Testing, I know that I have mutations that make it very difficult to get enough vitamin D. This puts me at risk for a lot of serious diseases, and supplements don’t work very well to raise my levels.
 For this reason, my doctor advised me to get adequate vitamin D… from natural sun exposure.

-Of course, there is a limit to how much sun a person needs or should get.
-When I reach this limit, I personally:
+Of course, there’s a limit to how much sun a person needs or should get.
+Here’s what I do when I reach this limit:

 Use the Shade or Cover Up

-In the event that I’m going to be out in the sun for much longer than my skin is used to, it is often easy enough to just put on a hat or shirt to shield my skin.
-This is the approach that the Environmental Working Group recommends.
-It is more effective at stopping excess sun exposure, costs less, and doesn’t harm the ocean.
+If I’m going to be out in the sun for much longer than my skin is used to, it’s easy enough to put on a hat or shirt to shield my skin.
+This is the approach that the Environmental Working Group (EWG) recommends.
+It’s more effective at stopping excess sun exposure, costs less, and doesn’t harm the environment.
 A common sense win/win scenario.

 Use Natural Sunscreen When Needed

-If I’m going to be in intense sun and can’t easily cover up when I’ve gotten enough sun, I will very occasionally use a natural sunscreen.
-I’ve yet to use it this year, and hope not to at all, but I’m sharing my personal recipe (and healthiest options for store bought sunscreens).
+If I’m going to be in intense sun and can’t easily cover up, I will very occasionally use a natural sunscreen.
+I’ve yet to use it this year and hope not to at all, but I’m sharing my recipe (and the healthiest options for store-bought sunscreens).

 Support Skin From the Inside Out

-Sun exposure itself is not the only factor linked to skin cancer.
-Many nutritional factors, such as optimal vitamin D levels or even reducing our consumption of harmful omega-6 vegetable oils, can have a big impact on skin health.
+Sun exposure itself isn’t the only factor linked to skin cancer.
+Many nutritional factors, such as optimal vitamin D levels or even reducing harmful omega-6 vegetable oils, can have a big impact on skin health.
+Getting enough antioxidants in our diet from colorful fruits and veggies also plays a big role.
 See this post for how I optimize my diet and supplements for healthy skin and improved sun tolerance.

 As always check with your doctor or dermatologist before using any new products.

 NOTE: This is an improved recipe since many people were having trouble getting the temperatures exactly right to get the lotion to emulsify (as per the comments below).
-This recipe should not have any of those issues!
+This recipe shouldn’t have any of those issues!

 Homemade Sunscreen Recipe